 - Insert the first filter into the housing and slide it over to the right.
-Insert the second filter into the housing. - 4.
-Reinstall the filter cover. - 5.
-Install the glove box door. - 6.
-Fill out the date information on the small replacement label and attach it to the glove box lid.
+Insert the second filter into the housing. - 5.
+Replace the filter cover. - 6.
+Install the glove box assembly. - Fill out the date information on the small replacement label and attach it to the glove box lid.